C3BI-pasteur-fr/python-solutions-1/source/Dive_into_Functions.rst

 Without executing the code in Python interpreter, can you determine what the code below print out. help you by drawing diagram.

-**Hint** locals print a dictionnary with local variable as keys and theire respectives values.
+**Hint** locals print a dictionary with local variable as keys and their respective values.

 .. figure:: _static/figs/cf_exo_1.png
     :width: 400px